pi-star-2025/pi_star/pi_vr.md

 Creating the feeling of people looking at you

-Plants thus create a theatre of green mirrors to bring to life our social interactions and life stories
+Plants thus create a theatre of green vision to bring to life our social interactions and life stories

 ##